joshcesana/joshcesana.github.io/_posts/2019-02-19-big-o_basics.markdown

 tagLine:    A beginner's guide to understanding Big-O.
 ---

 Big-0 is essentially an equation that describes how the run time scales with respect to some input variables.
-While that may sound confusing at first glance, I assure you that after we are done here, you have will have a very good grasp of the basics of Big-O, and it's importance in development.
+While that may sound confusing at first glance, I assure you that after we are done here, you have will have a very good grasp of the basics of Big-O and it's importance in development.

 In other words, Big-0 is a way to represent how long an algorithm will take to execute.
-Let's go through a few examples of what I mean.
-But first, take a look here to get a better idea of what is good and bad (or excellent and horrible).

-Big-0 is essentially an equation that describes how the run time scales with respect to some input variables.
-While that may sound confusing at first glance, I assure you that after we are done here, you have will have a very good grasp of the basics of Big-O, and it's importance in development.

-In other words, Big-0 is a way to represent how long an algorithm will take to execute.
-Let's go through a few examples of what I mean.
-But first, take a look here to get a better idea of what is good and bad (or excellent and horrible).
+Let's go through a few examples of what that means.
+But first, take a look here to get a better idea of what is good and bad (or 'excellent' and 'horrible').

 ![Big-O](https://i.imgur.com/LX1wKHY.png)